-As of March 25, 2023 and March 26, 2022, bank indebtedness consisted solely of amounts owing under the Company's Amended Credit Facility (defined below), which had an outstanding balance of \$57.9 million (\$58.3 million net of \$0.4 million of deferred financing costs) and \$43.2 million (\$43.7 million net of \$0.5 million of deferred financing costs), respectively.
+As of March 30, 2024 and March 25, 2023, bank indebtedness consisted solely of amounts owing under the Company's Amended Credit Facility (defined below), which had an outstanding balance of \$63.4 million (\$63.7 million net of \$0.3 million of deferred financing costs) and \$57.9 million (\$58.3 million net of \$0.4 million of deferred financing costs), respectively.
 The Company's Amended Credit Facility is collateralized by substantially all of the Company's assets.
-The Company's excess borrowing capacity was \$12.9 million as of March 25, 2023 and \$19.1 million as of March 26, 2022.
-The Company met its excess availability requirements throughout fiscal 2023, and as of the date of these financial statements.
+The Company's excess borrowing capacity was \$13.4 million as of March 30, 2024 and \$12.9 million as of March 25, 2023.
+The Company met its excess availability requirements throughout fiscal 2024, and as of the date of these financial statements.

 The Company's ability to fund its operations and meet its cash flow requirements is dependent upon its ability to maintain positive excess availability under its \$85.0 million Amended Credit Facility with Wells Fargo Canada Corporation.
 On October 23, 2017, the Company entered into a credit facility with Wells Fargo Capital Finance Corporation Canada for a maximum amount of \$85.0 million and maturing in October 2022.
 On December 24, 2021, the Company entered into an amended and restated senior secured revolving credit facility ("Amended Credit Facility") with Wells Fargo Capital Finance Corporation Canada.
 The Amended Credit Facility extended the maturity date of the Company's pre-existing loan from October 2022 to December 2026.
-The Amended Credit Facility, also provides the Company with an option to increase the total commitments thereunder by up to \$5.0 million.
+The Amended Credit Facility also provides the Company with an option to increase the total commitments thereunder by up to \$5.0 million.
 The Company will only have the ability to exercise this accordion option if it has the required borrowing capacity at such time.
 The Amended Credit Facility bears interest at a rate of CDOR plus a spread ranging from 1.5%-2.0% depending on the Company's excess availability levels.
-Under the Amended Credit Facility, the sole financial covenant which the Company is required to adhere to is to maintain minimum excess availability of not less than \$8.5 million at all times, except that the Company shall not be in breach of this covenant if excess availability falls below \$8.5 million for not more than two consecutive business days once during any fiscal month.
-The Company's excess availability was above \$8.5 million throughout fiscal 2023.
+Under the Amended Credit Facility, the sole financial covenant that the Company is required to adhere to is to maintain minimum excess availability of not less than \$8.5 million at all times, except that the Company shall not be in breach of this covenant if excess availability falls below \$8.5 million for not more than two consecutive business days once during any fiscal month throughout 2024.
+The Company's excess availability was above \$8.5 million throughout fiscal 2024.